-- Defining and properly using common computer terminology - Installing, saving, and organizing information stored on a computer - Using a Windows® environment - Operating software for word processing, spreadsheets, and database management - Using the internet - Demonstrating how to use computers to perform a task or solve a problem by defining appropriate applications of hardware and software. - Graduates may demonstrate these computer proficiencies using one of the following alternatives:

-1. Successfully completing one of the following courses:
+- Defining and properly using common computer terminology - Installing, saving, and organizing information stored on a computer

+- Using a Windows® environment - Operating software for word processing, spreadsheets, and database management - Using the internet - Demonstrating how to use computers to perform a task or solve a problem by defining appropriate applications of hardware and software. - Graduates may demonstrate these computer proficiencies using one of the following alternatives: - 1.
+Successfully completing one of the following courses:

 CHEM 1114 Introductory Chemistry

 CIT 1093 Microcomputer Applications

 CHEM 1135 General College Chemistry I

 CIT 1103 Introduction to Computers

 CHEM 2103 Organic Chemistry I

 ENGR 2103 Engineering Graphics & Design

 CHEM 2112 Organic Chemistry I Lab

-LFSC/GEOL 1123 History of Life on Earth
+GEOL 1123 History of Life on Earth

 CHEM 2203 Organic Chemistry II

-LFSC/GEOL 1113 Elementary Oceanography
+GEOL 1113 Elementary Oceanography

 CHEM 2212 Organic Chemistry II Lab

 CHEM 2115 Survey of Organic Chemistry

 PHYS Any course with a PHYS prefix

 except PHYS 1253, PHYS 1513,

 PHYS 1613, PHYS 2091-6,

 PHYS 2814

 GIS 1113 Introduction to Geographic

 Information Systems

-- 2. Validation of work experience or other academic course work involving the competencies listed above. - Successful completion of a computer proficiency assessment. - 4.
+- 2. Validation of work experience or other academic course work involving the competencies listed above. - 3.
+Successful completion of a computer proficiency assessment. - 4.
 Completion of a high school computer course, excluding keyboarding courses. - 5.
 Successful completion of any three credit hour online course.

-Basic Objectives of General Education Requirements for the Associate in Applied Science Degree Programs at Rose State College degree.
+Basic Objectives of General Education Requirements for the Associate in Applied Science Degree Programs at Rose State College

+Students who complete a minimum of sixty-two hours from courses at the 1000 level or higher, including general education courses and the designated program and support and related requirements, may be awarded an Associate in Applied Science degree.
 To determine the scope of the general education requirements for the Associate in Applied Science degree programs at Rose State College, faculty at the institution have adopted the following basic objectives which are correlated to the institutional core proficiency recommendations and identified course work.